 The comb’s teeth move back and forth, allowing it to separate strands of hair electronically for a comfortable, painless detangling process.

 Wide-tooth combs are great for detangling matted hair, as they force tangled strands away from each other.
-However, the Majestik comb is infused with argan oil, allowing it to hydrate the hair naturally while you’re using it.
+However, the Cricket comb is infused with argan oil, which is like having hair treatments in a comb, allowing it to hydrate the hair naturally while you’re using it.

 It’s an excellent solution for those who want a tool and a product all in one.